Randomized spectral co-clustering for large-scale directed networks: Theoretical analysis

-We refer to Algorithm \ref{spectral} with the SVD replaced by the random-sampling-based SVD.
-The next theorem provides the deviation of ${A}^{\rm rs}$ from $P$ in the sense of the spectral norm. \begin{theorem} Let ${A}^{\rm rs}$ be the randomized approximation of $A$ in the random sampling scheme where the sampling probability is $p$.
-Suppose assumption (\ref{C1}) holds, then for any $\nu>0$ and $0<p\leq1$, there exist constants $c_4>0$ and $c_5>0$ such that
+We first provide the deviation of ${A}^{\rm rs}$ from $P$ in the sense of the spectral norm. \begin{theorem} Let ${A}^{\rm rs}$ be the random sampling approximation to $A$ with sampling probability $p$.
+Suppose (\ref{C2}) holds, then for any $\nu>0$ and $0<p\leq1$, there exist constants $c_5>0$ and $c_6>0$ such that

-where with probability larger than $1-2n^{-\nu}-{\rm exp}\Big(-c_5np\big(1+p^{1/4}\cdot {\rm max} (1,\,\sqrt{\frac{1}{p}-1})^2\big)\Big)$. \end{theorem}
+where with probability larger than $1-2n^{-\nu}-{\rm exp}\Big(-c_6np\big(1+p^{1/4}\cdot {\rm max} (1,\,\sqrt{\frac{1}{p}-1})^2\big)\Big)$. \end{theorem}